hernansingh/404-PAGE-NOT-FOUND/README.md

 ## Overview

-An simple but really good project.
+An simple static web "404 page" it was simple but really good project.
 I learned a lot.

 ## Features